sidmocodes/sidmocodes.github.io/CONTRIBUTE.md

 If you've got questions or just want to chat about code, technology, or anything else, feel free to reach out on [Linkedin](https://www.linkedin.com/in/ssmohanty)!
 Let's bring great ideas to life through exceptional code. 💖🛠️

----

-And that's a wrap!
-Let's make this portfolio a wonderful space for learning, sharing, and growing! 🌱

 Happy Coding! 👩‍💻👨‍💻

 ---